mridulj/getdata/README.md

 * Appropriately labels the data set with descriptive variable names.
 * Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-While you could have each of these in scripts of there own, I opted to have a single script and achieve all the above via it.
+While you could have each of these steps in scripts of their own, I opted to have a single script and achieve all the above via it.
 Also, while I could have pre-optimized the statements to achieve the final result of tidying the data; I thought it would be better to execute each of the above tasks explicitly.
 Each step is commented clearly in the R file.
 A very miniscule cost is incurred in redoing some steps(like reconcatenating some columns which got dropped) in order to show the output of each of the above tasks, separately.